silver2row/BBBW_RELAYCAPE/README.md

 # BBBW_RELAYCAPE
 More Source for the Beagleboard.org, am335x BBBW and Relay Cape (can be used with the BBAI-64 and BeagleV-Ahead...

+I think one or more of the Python3 files are exempt from use.
+Mostly, the source does not work as expected for now.

 `sudo apt install libgpiod-dev gpiod`

 # WIP